wazo-platform/wazo-doc/source/system/wazo-confgend/developer.rst

 ``scoped_session`` of xivo-dao, allowing the usage of xivo-dao without prior setup in the driver.

-The namespaces used for entry points in xivo-confgend have the following form:
+The namespaces used for entry points in wazo-confgend have the following form:

-    xivo_confgend.<resource>.<filename>
+    wazo_confgend.<resource>.<filename>

 as an example, a generator for sip.conf would have the following namespace:

-    xivo_confgend.asterisk.sip.conf
+    wazo_confgend.asterisk.sip.conf

 Example
 -------